The Nguyen Leftt team of H.Q. Nguyen and Andrew Leftt obtained a $3,500,000 settlement for a pedestrian struck by an automobile.

 She underwent a craniotomy within 24 hours of the accident.
 Despite her traumatic brain injury, she returned to work in a matter of months.
 She worked full time, performing her work without noticeable signs of impairment to her colleagues.
 She also passed her boards, becoming a Nurse Practitioner after her accident and was able to gain employment as a full time Nurse Practitioner increasing her salary.
 The defense attorneys and insurance companies during the initial stages of litigation valued this traumatic brain injury case as one where the plaintiff fully recovered and offered no more than $250,000 after two years of litigation.
 As such, both Nguyen Leftt, P.C. partners, Andrew Leftt and H.Q.
 Nguyen, prepared for trial to fully explain the extent of Plaintiff’s traumatic brain injury despite her ability to work full time as a nurse and then as a nurse practitioner.
 Nguyen Leftt’s preparation for this trial included a mock jury trial to explore certain strengths and weaknesses of Plaintiff’s case.
 Nguyen Leftt won an argument at trial allowing the firm to use results from a Diffuse Tensor Imaging (DTI) MRI as evidence of Traumatic Axonal Injury (TAI).
 This is at the very forefront of scientific evidence in New York’s courts.
 Their extensive and meticulous preparation for trial, to explain the insidious nature of white matter damage and its subtle but significant effect on cognitive stamina despite plaintiff’s ability to return to full time work led to a settlement of $4,750,000.00 after two days of trial (the insurance coverage was limited to $5,000,000).
 We are proud of this result in not only that we achieved nineteen (19) times what was offered before trial but that we maintain a practice that allows for two seasoned trial lawyers to be able to devote their time and energy to a single trial to achieve a just result.*

-A laborer installing cabinets at the build-out of a new retail space fell through an unguarded opening in the floor for a concrete staircase to the basement.
+NL, by H.Q.
+Nguyen, obtained $1,500,000 at a mediation for a construction worker, a laborer, installing cabinets at the build-out of a new retail space fell through an unguarded opening in the floor for a concrete staircase to the basement.

 He landed on the concrete stairs below, sustaining an injury to his head and neck.
 A lawsuit was brought under New York’s Labor Law section 240(1), also known as the “scaffold law.”
 After his family noticed changes, he was examined by a neuropsychologist, who determined that he was suffering from cognitive and emotional changes from a Traumatic Brain Injury (TBI).
 Subsequently, a Diffuse Tensor Imaging (DTI) MRI was performed that demonstrated and corroborated the presence of white matter damage to the brain as a result of traumatic axonal injury (TAI).
 Nguyen Leftt prepared the case for trial by jury.
 At the behest of the defendants, the Firm agreed to attend a mediation, an increasingly popular alternative dispute resolution method.
 Despite no surgical intervention of any kind, Nguyen Leftt named partner H.Q.
-Nguyen conveyed the seriousness of the injuries to everyone present, resulting in a settlement of $1,500,000.*
+Nguyen conveyed the seriousness of the injuries to everyone present.

 A Queens jury disregarded the City of New York’s argument that the cab driver did not suffer a Traumatic Brain Injury as a result of being involved a minor impact accident.
 The City argued that the cab driver was not suffering from any cognitive or psychiatric conditions since he was able to drive 40 hours a week after the accident.
 At trial, the City offered $500,000, ten times the amount demanded by the first attorney who had the case.*

-A 47 year old immigrant laborer fell from a scaffold while at work and suffered severe Traumatic Brain Injuries resulting in subdural hematoma and subarachnoid hemorrhage in his brain.
+NL by H.Q.
+Nguyen obtained $6,875,000 at jury selection for a 47 year old immigrant laborer fell from a scaffold while at work and suffered severe Traumatic Brain Injuries resulting in subdural hematoma and subarachnoid hemorrhage in his brain.

 In addition, our client suffered injuries to his neck, left shoulder and lower back.
 Despite the extensive injuries he suffered, our client, on the surface, appeared to have recovered extremely well and did not require use of any assisted devices.
 The defense and insurance companies insisted that our client mostly recovered based on the fact that our client did not require any assisted devices such as a wheelchair or constant supervision.
 But our client continued to suffer from cognitive and psychological problems.
 Based on sophisticated brain scans taken a few years after the accident we were able to prove that while our client looked on the surface to be well and normal, parts of his brain were permanently destroyed from a condition called encephalomalacia.
 The parts of the brain that revealed encephalomalacia several years later were in the same areas that showed subdural hematoma on the date of accident.
 The defense attorneys and insurance carrier insisted that our client had mostly recovered and suffered very little permanent problems from the injuries due to the accident as well as arguing that our client had suffered prior injuries to the same parts of the body from a prior accident.
 Our firm did not waiver from our position that our client suffered a life altering injury and could not work for the rest of his life as well as requiring medical care for the rest of his life and was able to achieve a settlement of $6,875,000.00 along with a total waiver of approximately $500,000.00 in worker’s compensation liens.*